Carthage Punic Ports: Commercial port

 The two ports were connected by a canal, at the entrance of which, according to another text by Appian, an esplanade was used to store goods.
-An American mission proceeded to carry out a series of excavations in that area and found the remains of part of a dock dating from the second half of the 3rd century B.C.
+An American mission proceeded to carry out a series of excavations in that area and found the remains of part of a dock dating from the second half of the 3rd century BC.
 The excavations also revealed a series of port facilities: docks and hangars, which were in the vicinity of the commercial port.

 A channel led from the port to the sea and ended near the foreshore, called "Falbe's quadrilateral", after the name of the 19th century Danish archaeologist who was the first to study it.
-The foreshore communicated with the maritime wall of the 2nd century B.C.
+The foreshore communicated with the maritime wall of the 2nd century BC.
 A careful study led to classify this space as an embankment or "chôma".
 In connection with the text of Appian, one can certainly recognize, in this embankment, the space for manoeuvring, unloading and storage that protected the entrance from the prevailing winds.
 It was perhaps in these places where the Roman army set foot during the Third Punic War, constituting the bridgehead from which the final assault started.

 Conclusion

 Role of ports during the downfall of Carthage

-The organization of the Carthage Punic Ports in its last epoch was arranged in such a costly way and directed with an ambition based on a renewed force that violated the peace signed in 201 B.C., provoking the Roman Senate to use force against the Carthaginians.
+The organization of the Carthage Punic Ports in its last epoch was arranged in such a costly way and directed with an ambition based on a renewed force that violated the peace signed in 201 BC, provoking the Roman Senate to use force against the Carthaginians.

 Located at the southern end of the city, the ports of the city were protected by a device of walls notably lighter than the one protecting the isthmus, since the Carthaginians were confident of their naval superiority.
 Carthage thought it was impossible for them to receive an attack from the sea, as they were prepared to repel any incursion.
 The final assault led by the Roman general Publius Cornelius Scipio Aemilianus came, however, from the harbour quarter (146 BC).
 Setting fire to the levees in the eastern part of the commercial port, Scipio seized the military port threatening the agora.
 This attack occurred in the final assault on the hill of Byrsa.
 The situation of the ports suffered the same fate as the rest of the city after its fall and were subsequently used during the Roman domination.